Chart Color Schemes

 The educational profile of Mooloolah Valley exceeds national averages, with above-average qualification levels and academic performance metrics

-Mooloolah Valley has a university degree holder rate of 22.9% among residents aged 15 and above, compared to Australia's 30.4%.
-Bachelor degrees are the most common at 16.0%, followed by postgraduate qualifications at 4.1% and graduate diplomas at 2.8%.
-Vocational credentials are held by 45.9% of residents aged 15 and above, with advanced diplomas at 14.0% and certificates at 31.9%.
-Educational participation is high, with 32.9% currently enrolled in formal education, including 12.4% in primary, 10.4% in secondary, and 4.3% in tertiary education.
+Mooloolah Valley's educational qualifications trail national averages, with 22.9% of residents aged 15+ holding university degrees compared to Australia's 30.4%.
+Bachelor degrees are the most common at 16.0%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.8%).
+Vocational credentials are prominent, with 45.9% of residents aged 15+ holding such qualifications; advanced diplomas account for 14.0% while certificates make up 31.9%.
+Educational participation is high, with 32.9% of residents currently enrolled in formal education, including 12.4% in primary, 10.4% in secondary, and 4.3% in tertiary education.

 Educational participation is notably high, with 32.9% of residents currently enrolled in formal education.
 This includes 12.4% in primary education, 10.4% in secondary education, and 4.3% pursuing tertiary education.